 Explore the different ways you can incorporate craft-based skills with cutting-edge technologies to produce bold approaches that re-position local and global fashion trends.
 Inspire change and counter-cultural, social, historical and political issues related to the industry.

-The lab works on a project-by project basis, incorporating all design disciplines to create solutions across spaces, environments, communication, services, digital and physical products.
-Through this pathway you learn to customise your approach to health and wellbeing problems through using human-centred design.
+The studio works on a project-by project basis, incorporating all design disciplines to create solutions across spaces, environments, communication, services, digital and physical products.
+Through this pathway you learn to customise your approach to health and wellbeing problems by using human-centred design approaches.

 Postgraduate study in industrial design enables you to hone your critical and creative thinking, design thinking, ideation, prototyping and communication skills.